-In Parry Sound, discussion covered the recurring themes of Indigenous culture, education, gaps in resources and needs of trafficked persons.
-Participants discussed the risks leading to human trafficking and how some risk factors disproportionately impact Indigenous populations.
+The Parry Sound discussion analysis uncovered the recurring themes of Indigenous culture, education, gaps in resources and needs of trafficked persons.
+Participants discussed the risks leading to human trafficking and how some disproportionately impact Indigenous populations.
 Participants would like to incorporate medicine wheel teachings into service programs and work plans.
 Participants from Native Horizons Treatment Centre in New Credit First Nation who travelled to Parry Sound for the day shared examples and suggestions for including Indigenous culture, from service provider work community engagement.
-These models are available on our website.